Phyks/arxiv_metadata/README.md

 * Build `opendetex`: `cd reference_fetcher/opendetex; make`.
 * [This is all if you only want to use the `reference_fetcher`.
 Else, go on reading]
 * Download required Python modules: `pip install -r requirements.txt`.
+* [Optional] Update configuration in `config.py`.
+Default values are for testing and dev.
 * You are ready to go.

 ## Test it